-- "Grocery retail stores," which means either: - A "grocery establishment," defined as a retail store over 15,000 square feet that sells primarily household foodstuffs for offsite consumption and in which sale of other household supplies or other products is secondary to the primary purpose of food sales; or

-- A "superstore," defined as a store over 75,000 square feet that generates sales or use tax pursuant to the Bradley-Burns Uniform Local Sales and Use Tax Law and devotes more - "Retail drug establishments," defined to mean any person or entity that has 75 or more businesses or establishments within the state and is identified as a retail business or establishment in the North American Industry Classification System within the retail trade category 45611.
+- "Grocery retail stores," which means either: - A "grocery establishment," defined as a retail store over 15,000 square feet that sells primarily household foodstuffs for offsite consumption and in which sale of other household supplies or other products is secondary to the primary purpose of food sales; or - A "superstore," defined as a store over 75,000 square feet that generates sales or use tax pursuant to the Bradley-Burns Uniform Local Sales and Use Tax Law and devotes more than 10% of sales floor area to the sale of nontaxable merchandise. - "Retail drug establishments," defined to mean any person or entity that has 75 or more businesses or establishments within the state and is identified as a retail business or establishment in the North American Industry Classification System within the retail trade category 45611.